onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

   - H Pardon?
 Can you say that again?
   - D A macchiato.
 Do you want a macchiato?
   - H Sorry.
 What is 'a macchiato ?
-  - D lt's a strong white coffee.
+  - D It's a strong white coffee.
   - H Er - yes, OK.
 Fine.
 I'll try one.
 Thank you!
 - 7 H Excuse me!
 Is this seat free?
   - D Yes, it is.
 Do sit down if you want.